MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-prereq.md

 ---
-title: AI Builder in Microsoft Power Automate prerequisites -  AI Builder | Microsoft Docs
+title: AI Builder in Power Automate prerequisites -  AI Builder | Microsoft Docs
 description: Provides the information you need to know before you can use AI Builder in Power Automate.
 author: Dean-Haas
 manager: kvivek